hyperdgx/Webunity-Updated/README.md

 # Note
 In deployed pages, there can be glitches due to lack of linkage of images folder.
 Sorry for the inconvenience...

+# Status

+*I'm working on it and updates will come in future...*